Companies

 Infineon

-German semiconductor manufacturer designing and manufacturing devices for automotive, power, and security systems.
-Spun off from Siemens in 1999; ~57,000 employees in 2025.
+German semiconductor manufacturer (Germany's largest in 2023) designing and manufacturing devices for automotive, power, and security systems.
+Spun off from Siemens in 1999; initially focused on memory (spun out as Qimonda in 2006, bankrupt 2009); pleaded guilty in mid-2000s to DRAM and smart card price-fixing conspiracies; pivoted to automotive/industrial semis; ~57,000 employees in 2025.

 Intel